dropbox/changes/README.rst

 project:
 	the project ID

-author:
-	the commit author, git formatted
-	e.g. David Cramer <cramer@dropbox.com>

-revision:
+sha:
-	the base revision to build on
+	the base revision sha to build on

 (optional) patch:
 	git unified diff format